amantham20/docs4debug/Debug.md

 ![BreakPoint](images/VsCodeBreakpoint.png)

 In PyCharm, click on the line number to set a breakpoint.
+Similar to VSCode, a red dot will appear indicating the breakpoint.

 ![BreakPoint](images/PyCharmBreakpoint.png)

 Breakpoints are enabled only during debug mode.